 General Ledger Software Applications in Accounting concentrates on the utilization of a computer general ledger software program to solve accounting problems, and to report accounting information.
 The payroll function is introduced including current regulations.
 Current commercial software available for the IBM-compatible micro computer will be used.

-Prerequisite: ATG 110, and CIS 102 or CIS 202.
+Prerequisite: ATG 110, and CIS 102.